pyth-network/pyth-crosschain/ethereum/Deploying.md

 # Deploying Contracts to Production

 Running the Truffle migrations in [`migrations/prod`](migrations/prod) or [`migrations/prod-receiver`](migrations/prod-receiver/) will deploy the contracts to production.
-You should use Prod with Receiver when wormhole is not supporting your target chain; Hence, you should deploy a
-Wormhole Receiver contract which only verifies messages.
+The `prod-receiver` migrations should be used when you need to deploy to a chain that is unsupported by the Wormhole network.
+The Wormhole Receiver contract acts as a read-only Wormhole endpoint that can verify Wormhole messages even if the Wormhole network has not yet connected the chain.

 This is the deployment process: